Resistance values under transformations in regular triangular grids: Definitions, Algorithms, Conventions and Notations

 \subsubsection{The Reduction Algorithm.}

-We recall the algorithm presented in ~\cite{evans2021algorithmic,Hendel} for performing reductions on the $n$-grid as defined by Definition \ref{def:ngrid} and using the Notation and Conventions \ref{ngrid1} and \ref{ngrid2}.
+We recall the algorithm presented in ~\cite{evans2021algorithmic,Hendel} for performing reductions on the $n$-grid as defined by Definition \ref{def:ngrid} and using the notational conventions mentioned in the caption of Figure \ref{fig:3grid}.
 The algorithm will take an $n$-grid and reduce the number of rows by 1, resulting in an $n-1$ grid.
 Since the algorithm uses circuit functions that produce equivalent electrical resistance this $n-1$ grid is constructed so that the resistance between two corner vertices remains the same.

-The algorithm is illustrated in Figure~\ref{fig:5panels}
+The algorithm is illustrated in Figure~\ref{fig:5panels}.

 \begin{remark} The idea of retaining the corner tails for future computations, but omitting them in future reduction steps may seem unusual without appropriate context.
-In Section \ref{sec:motivation} of this paper as well as in ~\cite{Barrett9,evans2021algorithmic, Hendel} the problem of determining the resistance distance between the degree two vertices in the original graph was considered.
+In ~\cite{Barrett9,evans2021algorithmic, Hendel} the problem of determining the resistance distance between the degree two vertices in the original graph was considered.
 For this problem it is essential that these tail values be retained to determine the resistance distance.
-In fact the determination of the resistance distance between these vertices led to the reduction algorithm, and the results detailed in this paper. \end{remark}
+However, to reduce the 3 grid displayed in Panel A to the 2-grid displayed in Panel E, these corner tails are not needed.
+In fact, the determination of the resistance distance between these vertices led to the reduction algorithm and the results detailed in this paper. \end{remark}

 \begin{definition} We call a single pass--through of Algorithm~\ref{alg:supertri} (i.e., performing steps A-E one time) a reduction. \end{definition}